genomicepidemiology/flankophile/README.md

 ## About Flankophile

 Flankophile is a pipeline build for easy analysis and visualization of gene synteny - the genetic context of genes.
-Flankophile is especially usefull for comparing the flanking regions of specific genes across different samples.
+Flankophile is especially usefull for comparing the flanking regions of specific genes or other target sequences across different samples.

-**Input:** Assembled genetic data in fasta format plus a reference gene database in fasta format.
+**Input:** Assembled genetic data in fasta format plus a reference database containing target sequences in fasta format.

-**Output:** [Gene synteny plots](example_output/6_plots), [results tables](example_output/2_filter_gene_observations/), distance matrices, genetic sequences of genes and flanking regions in fasta format.
+**Output:** [Gene synteny plots](example_output/6_plots), [results tables](example_output/2_filter_gene_observations/), [distance matrices](example_output/5_gene_clusters/0_blaSHV-187/0_blaSHV-187.flanks_with_gene_dist), genetic sequences of genes and flanking regions in fasta format.